 It is nice to have everything taken care of for you from pickup to drop off but of course it does come with a price.
-There is also an option here to use the Oh Yea Tours shuttle service for $65 NZD that will drop you off at Piha Beach.
+There is also an option here to use the a shuttle service from Auckland that will drop you off at Piha Beach.

 3) The Tasman Lookout Track

 Before heading up to the Tasman Lookout, you can first spend some time enjoying Piha Beach, jumping in the water, catching some waves, and even climb Lion’s Rock.

 Once you have had enough time enjoying all that the beach has to offer, head on over to the Tasman Lookout.

 You will want to stay on the beach itself and walk all the way to the southern end (this should be in the same direction to where you parked your car).

 Once at the very end of the beach you can head back into the parking lot towards the roundabout.
 You will see a “No Parking” gate with a staircase a bit further behind.

 All you need to do is walk around the gate and up towards the staircase.
 As you approach the staircase you will see the Tasman Lookout Track sign indicating a 20 minute walk to the viewpoint.

 Simply enough, it is just a bit of an uphill climb on some steps as you get closer and closer to the main lookout point.

 Along the way you should get some quick views in of Piha Beach and Lion’s Rock through the trees as well.